ifoxfoot/fqacalc/README.md

 In some cases plants from the user list can be matched to the regional database, but the plant is not associated with any C Value.
 This is usually because not enough is known about that plant.
+Plants that are matched but have no C Value will be excluded from FQI metric calculation byt they can *optionally* be included in other metrics like species richness, relative cover, relative frequency, relative importance, and mean wetness, as well as any summarizing functions containing these metrics.
+This option is denoted with the `allow_no_c` argument.

-Plants that are matched but have no C Value will be excluded from FQI metric calculation. `unassigned_plants()` is a function that shows the user which plants are dropped because they have not been assigned a C Value.
+`unassigned_plants()` is a function that shows the user which plants have not been assigned a C Value.

 ``` r
 #To see unassigned_plants in action we're going to Montana!